mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 Once the global Selection Mask is shown, you will need to create a selection.
 The benefit of using this is that you can paint your selection using any of the normal painting tools, inlcuding the transform and move.
 The information is saved as grayscale.

+You can enter the global selection mask mode quickly from the selection tools by doing |mouseright| and select :guilabel:`Edit Selection`.

 Selection from layer transparency
 ---------------------------------